-Option One (recommended): Upload a single PDF with links to your audio and/or video work samples on an external hosting site (e.g., Vimeo, YouTube, or a custom URL).
+Option One (recommended): Upload a single PDF with links to your work samples on an external hosting site (e.g., Vimeo, YouTube, or a Custom URL).

-- Include each link as a clickable hyperlink on the page. - Provide titles and short descriptions as context for each work sample link, including the names of the artists, the title of the work, the date the work was created or performed, and its relationship to the proposed project. - Include any necessary information on required plug-ins, passwords, or navigation paths in order to view the work samples.

-- If applicable, include cue information to indicate the start of each selection. - Name the PDF file "Audio Visual Work Samples." - Links should be active for at least one year after the deadline. - Do not submit links to sites that require work samples to be downloaded (e.g., Dropbox or Google Drive), or sites that require a user account. - Do not submit Word, Excel, or PowerPoint documents. - Do not upload each link on a separate PDF.
+- Upload a single PDF with the following file title: "Work Samples" - Group work sample types (e.g., video samples, photos, curriculum, etc.) in a single PDF. - Hyperlink each work sample URL.
+You may provide titles and short descriptions under each link to provide context of the work sample. - Include any necessary information on required plug-ins, passwords, or navigation paths to view the work samples.
+The fewer steps to access the sample, the better. - If applicable, include cue information to indicate the start and end of each selection. - Do not submit links to sites that require work samples to be downloaded (e.g., Dropbox or Google Drive), or sites that require a user account.

-Option Two: Individually upload each audio or video work sample.
-If your files exceed the file size limitations, follow the instructions outlined in Option One described above.
+Option Two: Individually upload each work sample file.
+If your files exceed the file size limitations, follow the instructions outlined in Option One above.